Sundance sets lineup with Taylor Swift, ‘Tesla,’ ‘Downhill’

 Zeitlin will unveil “Wendy,” a “Peter Pan”-inspired adventure shot in the West Indies.
 It's his first movie since his Oscar-nominated debut, “Beasts of the Southern Wild," a sensation at 2012's Sundance.

-Also on tap for are Dee Rees' Joan Didion adaptation “The Last Thing He Wanted," with Anne Hathaway and Ben Affleck; Michael Almereyda's Nikola Tesla biopic “Tesla,” starring Ethan Hawke as the engineer-inventor; Florian Zeller's “The Father,” with Anthony Hopkins as an aged man who moves to Paris, co-starring Olivia Colman; and Liz Garbus' fiction film debut “Lost Girls," a missing-child drama with Amy Ryan and Thomasin McKenzie.
+Also on tap for are Rees' Joan Didion adaptation “The Last Thing He Wanted," with Anne Hathaway and Ben Affleck; Michael Almereyda's Nikola Tesla biopic “Tesla,” starring Ethan Hawke as the engineer-inventor; Florian Zeller's “The Father,” with Anthony Hopkins as an aged man who moves to Paris, co-starring Olivia Colman; and Garbus' debut “Lost Girls," a missing-child drama with Amy Ryan and Thomasin McKenzie.

 Other notables include Julie Taymor's nontraditional Gloria Steinem biopic, with Julianne Moore, Alicia Vikander, Bette Midler and Janelle Monae; Justin Simien's horror satire “Bad Hair”; Dominic Cooke's Cuban Missile Crisis drama “Ironbark," with Benedict Cumberbatch; Emerald Fennell's “Promising Young Woman," a revenge tale led by Carey Mulligan; Sean Durkin's '80s-set marriage tale “The Nest," with Jude Law and Carrie Coon; Josephine Decker's Shirley Jackson biopic “Shirley,” starring Elisabeth Moss as the “The Lottery” author; Viggo Mortensen's directorial debut “Falling"; and Miranda July's “Kajillionaire."